 2 – Always maintain your vehicle and trailer

-I know this may seem like a duh type of comment, but its the little things that are often forgot.
+I know this may seem like a duh type of comment, but it’s the little things that are often forgotten.
 Keeping up with routine maintenance especially before a long road trip is key to a headache free trip.
 Oil and oil filter, check your tires and ensure proper inflation, spark plugs and never hurts to have a little fuel additive or cleaner for improved mpg.

 Never hurts to take a quick walk around at all of your tires, including your trailer.
 Making sure there aren’t any cracks in the side walls or screws wedged in the tires.